Distinguished Alumni Awards

 - Special Category for 2020-2021 - Covid-19 Response Recognition: Alumnus who have served their community in an exemplary way during the pandemic.
 Multiple alumni will be recognized at the awards ceremony in Fall 2021 after committee review of nominations.

 Nominations are accepted throughout the year.
-On December 1, the nomination cycle closes to allow selection of honorees for the year.
+On December 31, the nomination cycle closes to allow selection of honorees for the upcoming year.

 Nominations received after December 31 will be saved for the next year of selection.
-Final selections will be made in February 2021.
-Award recipients and nominators will be notified, in most cases, by March 31.
+Final selections will be made in February of each year.
+Award recipients and nominators will be notified, in most cases, by April and the ceremony and event takes place in the Fall each year.

 2019 Distinguished Alumni Award Winners